Prep time: 30 minutes

 about the dish: Shepherd’s Pie

 From a Nutritionist’s standpoint, I actually really like this dish.
 You get plenty of protein from the meat & bone broth, veggies thrown into the mix, & starchy carbohydrates from the potatoes.
 For anyone looking to build muscle (or lose weight, which is 100% connected), your body needs both protein & the appropriate carbs.
 For this dish, I did add cauliflower to the topping, but before you think “but wait, aren’t you trying to eat the potatoes that you avoided…” yes, you’re correct.
-I added cauliflower to the mix for extra nutrients.
-Cauliflower (& other cruciferous veggies) are WONDERFUL for estrogen metabolism.
-So if I can add them in too, why not?
+I added cauliflower to the mix for the added nutrients, specifically, sulforaphane.
+Cauliflower (& other cruciferous veggies) is loaded with sulforaphane, which is WONDERFUL for estrogen metabolism.
+When I work with someone who’s showing signs of estrogen dominance, I always want to support their detoxification systems.
+Sometimes, excess estrogen can happen as a result of poor detox, regardless of how much estrogen your body is actually producing.
+So if you can add them to a dish, why not?

 recipe considerations